Our staff will respond to your query promptly and provide detailed information to your questions.

 - Two dinners when staying in Gjógv

-- Excursion to the island of Mykines incuding lunch
+- Private excursion to the island of Mykines incuding lunch

-- Excursion to the island of Suðuroy including lunch
+- Private excursion to the island of Suðuroy including lunch

 - 24-hour emergency service